gmccreight/mdpg/README.md

 ## Easily installable

+Readily consumable via command line and HTTP, as well as with a browser.

+## Easily installable

 I'm going to try to get all of this done with Ruby 2 core and Sinatra.
 We'll see how that goes.